-This is a multi-asset fund that invests in a diversified mix of equities with the balance in bonds, property and cash.
+This Fund is a mix of assets such as bonds, shares and cash.
 It also features several risk management strategies.
+This is a low to medium risk fund, which aims to have a mix of lower risk assets such as cash and bonds and higher risk assets such as shares.
 Irish Life Investment Managers monitors and rebalances the Fund regularly and may change the mix over time.
 The Fund also aims to promote Environmental, Social and Governance characteristics including enhanced exposure to companies with better ESG characteristics and a better alignment to the low carbon transition economy.